Skip to main content

 As we covered in The 3 Pillars Every Service Business Needs to Get Found Online, social media is one of the three pillars that support your business growth—working alongside your GBP and local backlinks to drive traffic and credibility back to your website.

-This guide walks you through why social media matters for service businesses, which platforms to focus on, what to actually post, and how to make it work without spending hours every day.
+This guide walks you through why social media matters for service businesses, which platforms are worth your time, what to actually post, and how to make the whole thing work without burning hours every day.

 Why Social Media Matters for Service Businesses

-Here's the part that really matters: 67% of consumers say they're more likely to purchase from a business after interacting with them on social media.
-And 92% of consumers trust recommendations shared on social media—even from people they don't personally know.
+Here's why that matters: 67% of consumers say they're more likely to purchase from a business after interacting with them on social media.
+And 92% of consumers trust recommendations shared on social media—even ones from people they don't personally know.

-When someone's looking for a plumber, roofer, or landscaper, they often ask friends on Facebook first.
-If your name comes up—or if they've already seen your work on their feed—you're miles ahead of the competition.
+When somebody's looking for a plumber, roofer, or landscaper, they often ask friends on Facebook first.
+If your name comes up—or if they've already been seeing your work pop up in their feed—you're miles ahead of the competition.

 What Social Media Actually Does for You

 Builds familiarity before they need you.
 Most people don't need a plumber today.
-But when they do, they'll remember the one whose before-and-after photos they've been seeing for months.
+But when they do, they'll remember the one whose before-and-after photos they've been scrolling past for months.

 Shows you're active and legitimate.
-A Facebook page with recent posts signals that you're still in business and actively working.
+A Facebook page with recent posts tells people you're still in business and actively working.
 A dead page with posts from 2019?
-That raises questions.
+That raises red flags.

 Which Platforms Should You Focus On?

 You don't need to be everywhere.
-For most service businesses, two platforms will do the heavy lifting: Facebook and Instagram.
-A third option—Nextdoor—is worth knowing about, but it's not essential to start.
+For most service businesses, two platforms will handle the heavy lifting: Facebook and Instagram.
+A third option—Nextdoor—is worth knowing about, but it's not essential right out of the gate.

 Facebook: Your Local Home Base

-Facebook remains the most effective social platform for local service businesses.
-With 2.9 billion monthly active users and robust local features, it's where your customers are—especially if you serve homeowners over 30.
+Facebook is still the most effective social platform for local service businesses.
+With 2.9 billion monthly active users and strong local features, it's where your customers are—especially if you serve homeowners over 30.

 Why Facebook works for service businesses:

 • Facebook Groups are local hubs.
-Most communities have neighborhood groups, buy/sell groups, or local business groups where people ask for and share recommendations constantly.
+Most communities have neighborhood groups, buy/sell groups, or local business groups where people ask for and share recommendations all the time.

 • Messenger makes you accessible.
-Many customers prefer messaging over calling.
-Having Messenger active on your page gives them an easy way to reach you.
+A lot of customers prefer messaging over calling.
+Having Messenger active on your page gives them a simple way to reach you.

 The reality of Facebook reach:

 Here's something important to understand: organic reach on Facebook has dropped significantly.
-On average, only about 2% of your followers see any given post.
-That means if you have 500 followers, maybe 10-15 people see your post organically.
+On average, only about 2% of your followers actually see any given post.
+So if you have 500 followers, maybe 10-15 people are seeing your post organically.

-This isn't a reason to abandon Facebook—it's a reason to focus on quality over quantity and to understand that consistency matters more than going viral.
+That's not a reason to quit Facebook—it's a reason to focus on quality over quantity and to recognize that consistency matters a lot more than trying to go viral.

 Instagram: Visual Proof of Your Work

-Instagram is a visual platform, which makes it perfect for service businesses that can show their work.
+Instagram is a visual platform, which makes it a natural fit for service businesses that can show their work.
 If you do anything with a visible before-and-after—landscaping, painting, remodeling, cleaning, concrete work—Instagram is your friend.

 Why Instagram works: